la2050/archive/_projects/2015/mapping-the-transition-process-bridging-the-gap-between-college-and-the-workforce.md

   SELACO-WIB, City of Baldwin Park, Mount Saint Mary’s University (student clubs), Project SPICES, and businesses.
 Some partners may receive grant award, but as of now, funding will remain in-house.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- MAPS has always been able to work within its means.
-The $100,000 grant will suffice to allow the organization to fulfill its goals and purposes to carry out this project.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |-
-  $30,000 – Director
-   $15,000 - Assistant (contractor and other support)
-   $3,500 - Insurance
-   $2,000 - Transportation
-   $2,500 - Technology Equipment
-   $20,000 - Event planning, Marketing, and preparation (decorations, speakers, entertainment, misc)
-   $20,000 - Operations (including administration and contractors)
-   $5,000 - Training (staff and volunteers)
-   $2000 - Other expenses
 How do you plan to scale the success of your proposal?: >- MAPS anticipates expanding its services by continually collaborating with job recruitment agencies, chambers of commerce, businesses, corporations, and